awslabs/amazon-timestream-tools/sample_apps/go/README.md

+# Getting started with Amazon Timestream with Go

+This sample application shows how you can create a database and table, populate the table with ~126K rows of sample data, and run sample queries to jumpstart your evaluation and/or proof-of-concept applications with Amazon Timestream.

-1. To run the sample application.
+1. To run the sample application, you can use the following commands.
 This will create a Timestream database called devops with a table named host_metrics and inserts 4 records in the table.
     ```
     go mod init go_sample
     go run crud-ingestion-sample.go